 (link opens new window)

 Large or bulky luggage is stored in the compartments beneath the bus and each ticket will be designated a seat number, which is printed on the ticket.
-Lagos bus station is 1km north of the city (on the opposite bank to the train station) and is a 5-minute walk to the centre.
+Lagos bus station is 1km north of the city (on the opposite bank to the train station) and is a 5-minute walk to the city centre.